tomjoht/tomjoht.github.io/_restapicourse/pubapis_version_control_systems.md

 	<img src="{{ "/images/restapicourse/addingabranchtom.png" | prepend: site.baseurl }}" alt="Adding a branch" />

 	When you create the branch, you'll see the branch drop-down menu indicate that you're working in that branch.
-A branch is a copy of the master that exists on a separate line from the master in terms of tracking edits.
+A branch is a copy of the master that exists on a separate line.
+You can see that the visual line in Github Desktop branches off to the side when you create a branch.

 	<img src="{{ "/images/restapicourse/workinginbranch.png" | prepend: site.baseurl }}" alt="Working in a branch" />